EcoStudio

 Fork to Farm Intern

 The Carrboro Vermicomposting Project was initiated by a group of neighbors and funded by the town of Carrboro, to decrease methane released by kitchen scraps in our landfill.
-We promote vermicomposting and bokashi, and offer educational and training workshops.
+Now known as Fork to Farm, we promote vermicomposting and bokashi, and offer educational and training workshops.
 Our long-term goal is forming an organization that will keep the program improving and expanding after the grant period.
 This organization will provide introductory workshops, training, support, networking, continuing education, and on-line access to trusted resources.

-Our Fork to Farm initiative extends our project by making composting kitchen scraps available to more people.
+Our Fork to Farm initiative makes composting kitchen scraps available to more people.
 We heard from many interested people who struggle to find the motivation and space to start vermicomposting.
 Therefore, we are adding the Bokashi method.
 Bokashi is a way to stabilize kitchen scraps in 5-gallon buckets for later use by fermenting.
 It can be used in the individual's garden or, donated to a friend, community garden or farmer.
 It requires even less labor and space, making it accessible to more people.

 Project Location: Orange County, primarily Carrboro and Chapel Hill